 Note that at this time an HolaFly eSim package does not come with a native phone number so you won’t be able to make calls.

 The reason we love HolaFly is because the HolaFLy eSim for Europe package covers a whole number of different European destinations such as Spain, France, Germany, Portugal or Switzerland, working seamlessly across 40 countries in Europe.
+You can even get Holafly in Mexico now.

 Nomad is a digital eSIM marketplace that connects global travellers with affordable data plans anywhere in the world – note that Nomad do not actually provide the eSim or data package themselves, they simply help to match prospective customers with the best provider for their needs.